 He quickly immersed himself in as much House as he could find; a friend made him a mix CD and it was here that he discovered Daft Punk, Erick Morillo, Steve Angello, Daft Punk and Axwell.
 Throwing himself fully into making music at the age of 18, part of Alesso’s success is down to his diverse influences and huge appetite for life which riddle his infectious creations with an energy that is palpable.
 Alesso’s debut album proves the Swede won’t be limited by genre or niche.
 There’s soul, melody and adventure in his compositions; there’s never merely one tempo or type of terrain.
 “Every song I make is House at its core, but because I’ve listened to so much Hip Hop, I think you hear an element of ruggedness in my music.
 I like to mix it up a little bit – not keep the same beat all the time.
 I’m not in any way making Hip Hop music, but I’m very influenced and interested in bringing different grooves into my songs.

-“I don’t ever want to make just another club song,” Alesso insists. “‘Electronic music’ sometimes feels like it’s all about the money; I can say 100 percent that I didn’t start doing this to make money.
+“I don’t ever want to make just another club song,” Alesso insists. “‘Electronic music’ sometimes feels like it’s all about the money; I can say one hundred per cent that I didn’t start doing this to make money.
 The main reason why I make music is to bring a message; I want to uplift people though music, I want to inject emotion into dance music.
 I want people to scream, jump, feel happiness.
 Explosive happiness.
 The best thing about music is it has no rules; I love the idea of breaking the rules.”